-The Panel's draft recommendation is for the following amendments to be made to the template for the purpose of improving its flexibility.
+The Panel's final recommendation is for the following amendments to be made to the template for the purpose of improving its flexibility.

-- 1. In the existing table 2.9 make provision for large scale solar generation, by inserting the words: - "and solar farms" for Methods 1 and 4(a) under the 'Notes' column; "/solar installation" for Method 4(a) under the 'Suggested frequency of testing' column; and "and solar" for Method 4(b) under the 'Suitable testing and monitoring methodology' column of the Reactive Power Capability performance standard; - "solar inverter units" for Method 3(a) under the 'Suggested testing and monitoring methodology' column of the Response to Frequency Disturbances performance standard; and - "and solar farms" for Method 2(a) under the 'Notes' column; and "and Solar" for Method 2(b) under the 'Suggested testing and monitoring methodology' column of the Remote Monitoring performance standard. - 2.
+- 1. Make provision in Table 1 of the template for large scale solar generation, by inserting the words: - "and solar farms" for Methods 1 and 4(a) under the 'Notes' column; "/solar installation" for Method 4(a) under the 'Suggested frequency of testing' column; and "and solar" for Method 4(b) under the 'Suitable testing and monitoring methodology' column of the Reactive Power Capability performance standard; - "solar inverter units" for Method 3(a) under the 'Suggested testing and monitoring methodology' column of the Response to Frequency Disturbances performance standard; and - "and solar farms" for Method 2(a) under the 'Notes' column; and "and Solar" for Method 2(b) under the 'Suggested testing and monitoring methodology' column of the Remote Monitoring performance standard. - 2.
 Include information on continuous plant monitoring. - 3.
 Include general information on dry stored generators.